cybertec-postgresql/vip-manager/README.md

 ## Configuration - Hetzner
 Hetzner has two different kind of APIs: [Floating IPs](https://docs.hetzner.com/cloud/floating-ips/faq) for Cloud servers and [Failover IPs](https://docs.hetzner.com/robot/dedicated-server/ip/failover/) for dedicated (Robot) servers.

-To use the Robot API, `hetzner-user` and `hetzner-password` must be specified and `hosting_type` set to `hetzner` in the config file.
+To use the Robot API, `hetzner-user` and `hetzner-password` must be specified and `manager-type` set to `hetzner` in the config file.
-For Cloud servers, `hetzner-cloud-token`, `hetzner-cloud-server-id` and `hetzner-cloud-ip-id` must be set accordingly.
+For Cloud servers, `hetzner-cloud-token`, `hetzner-cloud-server-id` and `hetzner-cloud-ip-id` must be set accordingly, and `manager-type` to `hetzner-cloud`.

 vip-manager will not add or remove the VIP on the current node interface, it will simply tell Hetzner how to route traffic for the VIP to the current Patroni cluster leader.
+As a result of that, you will have to add the VIP on the interfaces of your Hetzner (cloud or robot) machines in advance, or you will not receive any traffic, despite the VIP pointing to your machine.

 Assigning the Floating/Failover IP itself to the network interface on each node can be done as described [here](https://docs.hetzner.com/cloud/floating-ips/persistent-configuration/).

 ## Debugging